JSRxLogan/react-to-do-list/README.md

 - Task categorization: Daily, Weekly, Monthly, Yearly
 - Add, delete, and complete tasks
 - Category toggling using a shared state (not router)
+- Persistent data: All tasks and the last selected category are saved in localStorage
 - Persistent task state using Redux Toolkit
 - Looping through and rendering each task as a separate component
 - Responsive UI with TailwindCSS